 If you’ve ever ordered a hot latte before, then you’re probably familiar with how it’s made.
 This entails pouring hot, frothy milk into a cup with espresso.
 But for an iced latte, you don’t need to steam your milk because it’s simply going to melt the ice.

-Instead, you should always use cold/chilled milk for lattes.
+Instead, it’s easier to use cold/chilled milk for lattes.
 The fact that you don’t have to use steamed milk helps you save time.
 Even better, you will have fewer utensils to clean up as you don’t need to use a milk steamer.

 Can You Use Instant Coffee to Make Iced Latte or Iced Coffee?